 As Charlotte Lymburn, one of Sheen Living’s founders said: “You can really see how she became the dedicated ‘high street’ campaigner that she is.”
 Losing her mother at a young age Mary had to juggle her grief with finishing her education and taking over the running of the family home.
 It was the strong community connection within her local high street which helped make that possible, right down to parcels of food dropped after hours at the school bus stop with instructions on how to prepare and cook the family meal.

 Mary’s speech was personal and engaging.
 It also highlighted the changing face of commerce and recognised the irreversible trends that have altered the way we shop.
 She embraces progress but also campaigns for the preservation and revival of independent businesses.
 What’s important to her and crucial for all of us, is a good mix of small and independent shops thriving alongside the chain stores, creating town centres which have a soul and a committed sense of community.
-This ethos also applies to the web.

-This Christmas and in the year ahead think twice before you buy from a big chain and consider how much more worthwhile it would be if you spent your money supporting a family business like ours and those we mention above, helping an artisan, an artist, a writer, an indie.
+This Christmas and in the year ahead think twice before you buy from a big chain and consider how much more worthwhile it would be if you spent your money supporting a family business like ours and those we mention above, helping an artisan, an artist, an indie.
 Let’s all keep the internet as well as the high street alive and diverse, help us to keep on truckin’ alongside big business.
 Next time you need a gift or a treat, go indie!